abrahamgue05/Learning_C_Language/Udemy/Master_the_C_Language/Section_4_Basic_Concepts/Section_4.md

 - There is no limit of comments, but it can also degrade the readability of a program if not used intelligently.

-- Not everything needs to be a comment using meaninful names in variables and functions works to.
+- Not everything needs to be a comment using meaningful names in variables and functions works to.

 ## The preprocessor